How to check your artwork for print

 Pantone printing has a unique set of artwork requirements for printing.
 The area you want to print as Pantone must be set up as a spot colour with your Pantone reference as its name.
 Our printers will print the colour that matches this reference number so make sure it matches your artwork design.

-What Happens During The Proofing Stage?
+What Happens During the Proofing Stage?

 For each order placed through Aura Print, you’ll be given the option to receive a digital proof from a member of the design team.
 As part of this digital proof, our team will check your artwork files to determine whether they have met the required artwork guidelines for printing.
-If anything seems amiss, we will be in touch with you with our recommended changes to get your files just right.
+If anything seems amiss, we will get in touch with you with our recommended changes to get your files just right.